 The chief administrator of the ECASD is the Superintendent.
-Serving directly under the Superintendent are the Executive Director of Administration, Executive Director of Business Services, Executive Director of Human Resources, Executive Director of Student Services & Special Education, and Executive Director of Teaching and Learning.
-(Please see Directory on Page 77 for contact information.)
+Serving directly under the Superintendent are the Executive Director of Business Services, Executive Director of Human Resources, Executive Director of Student Services & Special Education, and Executive Director of Teaching and Learning.
+(Please see Directory on Page 81 for contact information.)